 By the 1971-80 survey published as Philp (1982), there were 15 tetrad records scattered across the country from extreme west to east, but the species appeared to be absent from northern Kent.
-In Philp (2010), however, the number had reduced to only five scattered tetrads with base-rich marsh or fen habitats (these tetrads including only one in vc16 West Kent, but now extending to a north Kent location, at Graveney), which suggests a serious decline.
+In Philp (2010), however, the number had reduced to only five scattered tetrads with baserich marsh or fen habitats (these tetrads including only one in vc16 West Kent, but now extending to a north Kent location, at Graveney), which suggests a serious decline.
 It does seem, however, that the trend is not quite as abrupt, given that there have been other sightings, both during the period of survey for Philp (2010) and after.
+The total for 2010-17 is 9 monads (equivalent to 8 tetrads).

 From the name, Fen Bedstraw, one would expect the species to be found in neutral or basic wetland, with some mineral enrichment, and frequently this is the case in Kent.
-The Lullingstone and
+The

-Snodland/Holborough sites are directly related to river valleys breaking through the chalk downs and so subject to basic influence.
+Lullingstone and Snodland/Holborough sites are directly related to river valleys breaking through the chalk downs and so subject to basic influence.
 The cluster of records inland of Deal and Sandwich relate to an area well-known for its peaty substrate with calcareous drainage.
 The species is widespread here alongside ditches, evidenced in particular by surveys in 1982 and 2003 which located it in 12 monads; this concentration is not shown so well when records are made or displayed at tetrad level only.
 Fen Bedstraw is also capable of growing in mildly acid conditions, especially if mineral enrichment has taken place.
 Its presence at Hothfield, where Francis Rose knew the species between 1943 and 1960, appears to indicate considerable acid-tolerance.
-The acidity may have been alleviated to a minor degree by flushing at the spring line at the bottom of the Folkestone Beds overlying the silty clay of the Sandgate Beds, but the Folkestone Beds themselves are base-poor.
-It is likely that the first Kent record for the species (1724), at Chiselhurst, was similarly in a more acid habitat than would normally be expected for Fen Bedstraw.
+The acidity may have been alleviated to a minor degree by flushing at the spring line at the bottom of the habitat than would normally be expected for Fen Bedstraw.

+Folkestone Beds overlying the silty clay of the Sandgate Beds, but the Folkestone Beds themselves are basepoor.
+It is likely that the first Kent record for the species (1724), at Chislelhurst, was similarly in a more acid